GoogleCloudPlatform/bq-pii-classifier/README.md

 Cloud Workflows is used to manually invoke this process:

+*   In the host project, go to `Cloud Workflows`
+*   Open the BigQuery or GCS `tagging dispatcher` workflow
+*   Click the `Execute` button on top
+*   Inspect the annotation scope in the `message` field under `Code`
+*   To override the scope pass a JSON object with the attributes as the message in the `Input` tab
+    * For example
+    `{"foldersRegex": "^123$", "projectsRegex": "^prod-", "bucketsRegex":
+    ".*"}`
+* Click the "Execute" button in the bottom

+### Cleaning Dispatcher

+The `Cleaning Dispatcher` service is a mechanism to delete Cloud DLP sensitivity tag bindings from scanned resources (i.e. Buckets, BigQuery Tables).

+This could be used as a roll-back measure and/or to delete existing bindings in order to delete the tag values themselves.

+Cloud Workflows is used to manually invoke this process:

-*   In the host project, go to "Cloud Workflows" * Open the BigQuery or GCS tagging dispatcher workflow
+*   In the host project, go to `Cloud Workflows`
+*   Open the BigQuery or GCS `cleaning dispatcher` workflow
-*   Click the "Execute" button on top * Inspect the annotation scope in the "message" field under "Code" * To override the scope pass a JSON object with the attributes as the message in the "Input" tab * * For example `{"foldersRegex": "^123$", "projectsRegex": "^prod-", "bucketsRegex":
+*   Click the `Execute` button on top
+*   Inspect the annotation scope in the `message` field under `Code`
+*   To override the scope pass a JSON object with the attributes as the message in the `Input` tab
+    * For example
+      `{"foldersRegex": "^123$", "projectsRegex": "^prod-", "bucketsRegex":
+      ".*"}`
-    ".*"}` * Click the "Execute" button in the bottom
+* Click the "Execute" button in the bottom

 ## Reporting